Psychtoolbox-3/psychtoolbox-3.github.com/docs/SyncTrouble.md

 ### MORE WAYS TO TEST:

-macOS: The script [OSXCompositorIdiocyTest](OSXCompositorIdiocyTest)() is a "must run" for macOS users,
+macOS: The script [OSXCompositorIdiocyTest](OSXCompositorIdiocyTest)() is a "must run" for macOS
-to make sure their system doesn't have the macOS compositor bug.
-If that test
+users, to make sure their system doesn't have the macOS compositor bug.
-fails then visual stimulation timing must be considered not trustworthy.
+If that test fails then visual stimulation timing must be considered not
+trustworthy.
+For macOS running on ARM based Macs with "Apple silicon" and
+Apples own proprietary AGFX graphics chip, e.g., the Apple M1 SoC's (M1,
+M1 Pro, M1 Max, ...) there is currently no known way to prevent the
+desktop compositor from interfering and therefore visual stimulation
+timing must be considered unfixably broken at the moment!

 On MS-Windows, you can try [Screen](Screen)('[Preference](Preference)', 'VisualDebugLevel', 6).
 If the onscreen window is subject to desktop composition, which will certainly
-destroy any kind of proper visual stimulation timing, then the window will
+destroy any kind of proper visual stimulation timing, then the window may
 turn invisible if this [VisualDebugLevel](VisualDebugLevel) value is set.
 Iow. if your window is
 not showing up at all, despite all the status output in your Octave or Matlab
 command window suggesting normal operation, or if the window is disappearing